-8.01 The terminal management function of the PG-Flex enables a technician to manage the entire PG-Flex system through an ASCII terminal (or modem) connected to the maintenance port at either the CO or the RT.
-The pin-outs for the standard RS-232 (DB-9) maintenance port connector are shown in Figure 4.
-With the management function, the technician can view system status, set configuration parameters, conduct testing, monitor performance, and obtain an inventory report.
+8.01 The terminal management function at the remote terminal enables a technician to monitor the entire PG-Flex system through an ASCII terminal (or equivalent) connected to the maintenance port.
+The pinouts for the standard RS-232 (DB-9) maintenance port connector are shown in Figure 4.
+With the management function, the technician can view status, configuration, performance, and inventory information.

 8.02 Craft Maintenance Port.
 The craft maintenance port to which the management terminal connects is available at both the CO Line Unit and all RT Line Units.
 The craft port is set up as DCE with 8 data bits, 1 stop bit, and no parity.
 Striking the SPACE bar rapidly several times invokes the autobaud feature, which covers a 1,200 to 9,600 bps range.
-It requires DTR active from the terminal to prevent automatic log off.